 We’re already experiencing the beginning of a revolution in transport and these changes are likely to ramp up dramatically between now and 2030.
-E-hailing rides, car sharing schemes, electric vehicles, electric scooters, drones and even autonomous buses are already here.
+E-hailing rides, car sharing schemes, electric vehicles (EVs), electric scooters, drones and even autonomous buses are already here.

 Delivery by drone is one of the immediate next advances, intended to reduce delivery van congestion and pollution while allowing us to keep the convenience of home delivery.

 The transition to EVs is also accelerating rapidly, with electric vehicles set to be the cars of our now and immediate future.
-Sale of new petrol and diesel cars will be banned by 2030 in the UK, with £1.3bn UK government funding to support smart charging infrastructure for electric vehicles.
+Sale of new petrol and diesel cars will be banned by 2030 in the UK, with £1.3bn ($1.5bn) UK government funding to support smart charging infrastructure for electric vehicles.
 New York has also announced that sales of nearly all gas- and diesel-powered cars and trucks in the state will be banned by 2035.
 The state says it will be spending about $1bn (£0.8bn) across all types of zero-emissions vehicles over the next 5 years.

 National Grid has an important role in enabling the rollout of future clean transport, by ensuring clean power can be efficiently moved from where it’s generated to where it’s needed by the transport sector; for example, the EV charging infrastructure along the Strategic Road Network (SRN).

-Petroleum was first discovered in 1859, but our reliance on this fossil fuel has to end if we’re to tackle climate change.
+Petroleum was first discovered in 1859, but our reliance on this fossil fuel must end to effectively tackle climate change.
 Alternative renewable energy sources will continue to be investigated and implemented to fuel our transport.
 Electric battery-powered cars are currently in pole position in the fuel race.

 Biogas provides an immediately available solution for HGVs and long-haul vehicles, which would also serve as a ‘stepping stone’ in the transition to hydrogen, as its infrastructure is adaptable for future hydrogen needs without the need for rebuilding.